 9. Fruits, coconut water, dry fruits, potatoes, bananas, and other such natural foods are fattening as they have sugar, carbohydrates and are high in calories

 Let’s say a natural food in its raw form contains the same amount of calories as say a biscuit, a slice of bread, or some other processed food to start with.
 Our body needs to do some work burning some calories to break down natural foods, including bananas and potatoes, in order for these foods to release energy in the body.

 Fruits and other natural raw foods release energy slowly in the body as our body breaks them down.
 Highly refined foods such as white sugar do not need to be broken down by the body, which results in direct and sudden increase in blood sugar which is very harmful to the body.
 Moreover, natural foods have more nutrients and fibre which aids a healthier functioning of the body.

-10. I am trying to lose weight.
-Should I totally avoid carbohydrates and fat, and just have a protein diet?
+10. I am trying to lose weight, so I should avoid carbohydrates and fat completely and just have a protein-rich diet

 For a very brief period perhaps you could possibly try something like that.
 But if you sustain a diet which is totally deficient in one or more of the essential components of a balanced healthy diet, will be harmful to your body in the long run.
 Your weight loss with such diets will be accompanied by harm to your internal system and organs.
 Moreover, the weight loss with such drastic and unhealthy measures will be temporary, and will come back with a vengeance within a few months or years.